rekkun8/Speech-To-Image-AI/README.md

 Usage
 Set model paths in the script (functions.ipynb or your Python script):

-python
-Copy
-Edit
 WHISPER_MODEL_PATH = "path/to/your/whisper_finetuned_model"
 SD_MODEL_ID = "runwayml/stable-diffusion-v1-5"  # or your local Stable Diffusion model path
-Run your script to:

-Record audio from the microphone

-Transcribe speech to text

-Analyze sentiment (optional)

-Generate and display/save images from the transcribed text

 Code Overview
 record_audio(duration, output_path, fs) — Records audio for a given duration and saves it.